Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>22. 🛑 Unauthorized System Shutdown/Reboot</strong></summary>

+**Sample Scenario**: A user's machine triggers an unexpected shutdown during business hours.
+Investigation shows a remote execution tool was misused through 'shutdown.exe' by a compromised admin account.

 **Who is Involved**: SOC Analyst, System Administrators **Immediate Actions**:
   - Investigate the source of the shutdown/reboot command.
   - Check for signs of system compromise or denial of service.
   - Restore system availability if malicious.